Nizar Ibrahim, Ph.D.

 Paleontologist, Anatomist, Assistant Professor of Biology, National Geographic Explorer, TED Fellow

 I am a vertebrate paleontologist and comparative anatomist, with a background in the bio- and geosciences, a PhD in vertebrate paleontology from Ireland's leading medical school, and extensive research and teaching experience.
 I am based at the University of Detroit Mercy (USA), where I am an Assistant Professor of Biology and teach courses in anatomy and evolution.
 I am also a research associate with the Carnegie Museum of Natural History (USA), and a visiting researcher with the University of Portsmouth (UK).
 My current research interests include vertebrate morphology and evolution, Mesozoic chronostratigraphy, and bioinformatics.

 Over the last decade I have led several paleontological expeditions to Africa's Sahara desert, in search of some of the most enigmatic fossil assemblages.
-This work has been featured in Science, National Geographic, The Wall Street Journal, Discover Magazine, and many other high-impact publications.
+This research has been featured in Nature, Science, National Geographic, The Wall Street Journal, Discover Magazine, and many other high-impact publications.

 I am passionate about the public understanding of science.
 Over the last decade, I have reached millions of people around the globe, using a multitude of formats, including high-profile speaking tours, exhibits, educational videos, and books.
 I am also a speaker with the renowned National Geographic speakers bureau, reaching large audiences across North America.